cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-* we want to analyse our data by linear mixed effects models.
-Since our plots
+We analysed our data by linear mixed effects models.
+Since the plots are
-  are clumbed in space, we use block as random factor we will use the we will
+clumped in space, we use block as a random factor we will use the R packages
-  use the packages (nlme) for model analysis and (multcomp) for post-hoc comparisons
+(`nlme`) for model analysis and (`multcomp`) for post-hoc comparisons

+!!!
+What is the package "car" used for?

 ```